italia-opensource/italiaopensource.com/README.md

 devbox run website start
 ```

-If you want start website with italian lang run: `devbox run website start LOCALE=it`.
+If you want start website with italian lang run: `devbox run website start --locale=it`.

 If you want start website with multi-lang run: `devbox run website build && devbox run website serve`